aktionariat/contracts/doc/marketmaker.md

-# Market Maker
+# Market

-TODO: Document how the Market Maker works
+TODO: Document how the Market works